 Homemade ravioli is a fantastic special occasion treat.
-It tastes great, is a lovely base for your fun filling ideas, and comes out tasting great.
+It tastes great and is a lovely base for your fun filling ideas.
 Your homemade creation may not look professionally perfect, but I think that's all part of the charm.
 However they happen to look, ravioli rolled on your kitchen counter will always impress.

 You can find a zillion recipes for fillings and sauces, so I won't go into any detail on that front.
-You will get the following:
+This article will cover the following:

 - Basic instructions for a pasta dough